DarshanKathiriya/cowin/README.md

 # cowin

-`cowin.py` books appointment as soon as a slot is found. **_This will book the first available slot in the first available center in your pincode_**.
+`cowin.py` books appointment as soon as a slot is found. **_This will book the first available slot in the first available center in your pincode.
+This considers free vaccines only._**.

 Steps:
 1. Update _NUMBER, NAME, DOSE, MIN_AGE_LIMIT, PINCODE_ at the bottom of the file before running this.
 Instructions are provided on how to update it.